-Post-secondary education can offer students career opportunities while simultaneously increasing their potential for higher incomes and greater job satisfaction, but this can be costly.
-As a result, many Americans struggle to cover the cost of attending college on their own.
-They need help.
+College can offer students career opportunities while simultaneously increasing their potential for higher incomes and greater job satisfaction, but this can be costly.
+As a result, many Americans struggle to cover the cost of attending college on their own, and turn to financial aid opportunities before they choose to borrow money.

 When you are ready to jump into the college experience, you should create a plan to cover the expenses of that higher-level education.
 This will include program fees, tuition, books, rent, supplies, and commuting.
 So, what can you do to make your life easier?
 Look into financial aid options!